plutotom/plutotom/README.md

 <br />

-I am a full-stack developer.
+I am a full-stack developer who poves useing software to automate tasks.
 If its node.js I'd love to work on it.
+I have a ba in psychology and philosophy making both coding, oeople, and chalanging logical problems my specialty.
 <br />
 Tools I use:
 <br />